Israeli bombardments damage more than half of Gaza’s housing units

 The estimated preliminary losses in the housing sector and infrastructure are estimated to be $2bn each, the office said.

-A new analysis by two United States-based researchers, James Van Den Hoek and Corey Scher, and Al Jazeera’s AJ Labs unit showed that overall at least 16 percent of all buildings in the Gaza Strip have been destroyed.
+A new analysis by two United States-based researchers, Jamon Van Den Hoek and Corey Scher, and Al Jazeera’s AJ Labs unit showed that overall at least 16 percent of all buildings in the Gaza Strip have been destroyed.
 In Gaza City alone, the building destruction reached at least 28 percent.

 According to the latest data from the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the World Health Organization (WHO) and the Palestinian government, and as of November 7, Israeli attacks have damaged at least 222,000 residential units, with more than 40,000 completely destroyed.